 She rose and brought the conversation to a close.
 "Good bye, Spock.
 I wish you Peace and Long Life."

-His expression was puzzled as he turned to her before walking out the door.
-"Live long and prosper, Dr. Chapel."
+His expression was puzzled as he turned to her before walking to the door.
+"Live long and prosper, Doctor Chapel."

-Christine felt the ice she had wrapped around herself crack.
+As the door closed behind him, Christine felt the ice she'd wrapped around herself crack.
 She fought the tears but then gave in.
-What was that, she silently screamed to the heavens.
+What was that?
 What the hell was that?

-It was many days after Khittomer that she heard of Valeris' betrayal of Spock and the Federation.
-This new position did not offer her the same kind of access she had enjoyed in her former job so she had to wait for Uhura to return and give her the real story.
+It was many days after Khitomer that she heard of Valeris' betrayal of Spock and the Federation.
+This new position didn't offer her the same kind of access she'd enjoyed in her former job so she had to wait for Uhura to return and give her the real story.
 Christine expected to feel smug over Spock's pain, but she didn't.
 She didn't seem to feel anything.
-Maybe I'm finally over him, she thought in wonder.
+Maybe she was finally over him.